052223-java-angular/tyler-p1/README.md

-# P1 - Should I Go?
+# P1 - Stay or Go?

 ## Introduction

-This is a Java-based command-line interface (CLI) eCommerce application.
-The application will be primarily built using Java and will utilize a PostgreSQL database to store product and user information.
+This is a web application which utilizes Java in the backend and Angular in the front end which makes suggestions to users as to whether they should stay home or go to a location based on their favorite locations, the whether, how busy the place currently is, and other preferences.
+The application with primarily built using Java and Angular and will utilize a PostgreSQL database to store user preferences and suggestion information.

 ## User Stories